VigneshwaranMahadevan/Stochastic-Modelling-Project/README.md

-Make a conda env with
+Make a conda env with \n
-conda env create -f environment.yml
+conda env create -f environment.yml \n
-The name of the conda env is modellingEnv run the python code as python main.py -r {Number of Umbrellas} -p {Proabability it rains} -rmax {Number of simulations you want to run for part 2}
+The name of the conda env is modellingEnv \n run the python code as \n python main.py -r {Number of Umbrellas} -p {Proabability it rains} -rmax {Number of simulations you want to run for part 2}